DavidJGrimsley/PokePages/PWA_SETUP.md

 - Updated `app.json` to point at `assets/icons`.
 - Updated onboarding screens to require the new paths (`@/assets/icons/*`).
 - Created `public/manifest.json` and a minimal `public/service-worker.js` with a small caching strategy.
-- Added an npm script `copy:pwa-icons` to copy `smartutilify` assets into `public/icons` (Windows PowerShell platform command).
+- Added an npm script `copy:pwa-icons` to copy `smartutilify` assets into `public/icons` and `public/images/icons` (Windows PowerShell platform command).
 Run it before building for web.
 - Updated `src/app/+html.tsx` to link the manifest and icons and to register the service worker at runtime.

 ## Recommended next steps (run these commands locally)